tofke/VPS-for-MN/README.md

 sudo systemctl restart sshd
 ```

-## 4. Add some swap space (virtual memory on disk like 'pagefile.sys' on Windows) :
+## 4. Add swap space (virtual memory on disk like 'pagefile.sys' on Windows) :
 ### 4.1 Create a swapfile if you don't have a dedicated partition for that :
 ```
 sudo fallocate -l 4G /swapfile